Gautrain: Lines in operation

+Rail

+The Gautrain system officially features three lines in operation.
+In practice, two of the three line actually represent the same infrastructure and vehicles: on the East/West line, while travelling in the direction of O. R. Tambo International Airport, the commuter and airport passenger flows are separated in different cars.
+At Rhodesfield station, doors of airport labelled cars are not opening, while doors of commuter cars are not accessible at the airport station.

+Bus

+The Gautrain system features an extensive network of feeder buses.
+Some routes are served by regular full-sized buses while others are served by so-called midibuses which are van-like vehicles.
+There are a total of 6 routes serving Centurion station, 4 routes serving Midrand station, 3 routes serving Rhodesfield station, 4 routes serving Sandton station, 5 routes serving Hatfield station, 6 routes serving Marlboro station, 2 routes serving Park station, 2 routes serving Pretoria station, and 4 routes serving Rosebank station.

 History

 The project was announced in 2000 before South Africa won the rights to host the 2010 FIFA World Cup.

 The Gauteng Department of Transport obtained environmental authorisation and conducted an Environmental Impact Assessment (EIA) for this purpose.
 The authorisation was granted on 25 April 2004.
 On 7 December 2005, the South African government gave the go-ahead for the project, expected to cost more than 24 billion Rand.

 In February 2006, Finance Minister Trevor Manuel announced the allocation of R7.1 billion from the National Fiscus for Gautrain.
 On 16 February 2006 then Gauteng Premier Mbhazima Shilowa announced that the Gauteng Province had reached commercial close with the Bombela Consortium, the preferred bidder and that negotiations to reach financial close commenced.

-In 2006 the Province signed a 20‑year PPP contract with the Bombela Concession Company, which included Murray & Roberts, empowerment organisation Strategic Partners Group, Bombardier, Bouygues, and various minority shareholders.
+In 2006 the Province signed a 20‑year PPP contract with the Bombela Concession Company, which included Murray & Roberts, empowerment organisation Strategic Partners Group, Bombardier Transportation, Bouygues, and various minority shareholders.

 Construction started on 28 September 2006, and investors, developers, small businesses, and entrepreneurs are starting new ventures such as office blocks, shopping malls, entertainment, and residential developments along Gautrain's network.
 The demand for land as well as property prices in these areas increased dramatically.

 Construction

-The rail system was built by Bombela Concession Company, a partnership between Bombardier Transportation, Bouygues, Murray & Roberts, the Strategic Partners Group and RATP Group, the J&J Group, and Absa Bank.
+The rail system was built by Bombela Concession Company, a partnership between Bombardier, Bouygues, Murray & Roberts, the Strategic Partners Group and RATP Group, the J&J Group, and Absa Bank.

 Initial civil works for the Gautrain started in May 2006 and construction commenced after the signing of the Concession Agreement between the GPG and the Bombela Concession Company on 28 September 2006.
 The main civil contractor was Murray & Roberts.

 The project was constructed simultaneously in two phases.
-The first phase involved the section between O.R.
-Tambo International Airport, Sandton and Midrand, and the second was the remainder.
+The first phase involved the section between O. R. Tambo International Airport, Sandton and Midrand, and the second was the remainder.
 The construction of the first phase was scheduled to take 45 months, and the second was for 54 months, with completion in 2010 and 2011.